-Yiguang Ju received his bachelor degree in Engineering Thermophysics from Tsinghua University in 1986, and his PhD degree in Mechanical and Aerospace Engineering from Tohoku University in 1994.
-He was appointed as an Assistant and Associate Professor at Tohoku University in 1995 and 1998, and as a Changjiang Professor and the Director of Thermophysics Institute at Tsinghua University in 2000.
-He joined Princeton University in 2001.
-In July 2013, he became the Robert Porter Patterson Professor in Mechanical and Aerospace Engineering and serves as the Director of Sustainable Energy Program.
+Yiguang Ju received his bachelor's degree in Engineering Thermophysics from Tsinghua University in 1986, and his PhD degree in Mechanical and Aerospace Engineering from Tohoku University (Japan) in 1994.
+He is the Robert Porter Patterson Professor in Mechanical and Aerospace Engineering and served as the Director of Sustainable Energy Program.

 Ju, Y., & Sun, W. (2015).
 Plasma assisted combustion: Dynamics and chemistry.
 Progress in Energy and Combustion Science, 48, 21-83